jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

   static Pool<TableInfo>* pPool;  // OK for legacy code.
 };
 ```
+_Note: In some of our code 'f' is used generically for class members reguardless
+of type.
+This is another practice that can lead to confusing code.
+Many style
+guides require trailing '\_' to identify class data member variables, but as
+this is not used anywhere in our current code base we choose not to do this._

 ## Class Files <a name="class"></a>
 There should usually be one class per .cc file that follows the class naming